 If you’re looking for ‘Heroes’ I’m afraid you won’t find it here.
 It was a great track at the time, but I grew bored with it years ago.

 Now the dress is hung, the ticket pawned The Factor Max that proved the fact Is melted down And woven on the edging of my pillow Now my Brother lays upon the Rocks He could be dead, He could be not He could be You

 One of the most indefinably sinister and downright unsettling sets of lyrics from Bowie, ever.
 This song is a minor classic that, like Andy Warhol, came off the seminal Hunky Dory; quite brilliant.

 Don’t fake it baby, lay the real thing on me The church of man, love Is such a holy place to be Make me baby, make me know you really care

 Make me jump into the air

-The trouble with Bowie as that he made it all look so effortless and sound so simple that even now, most people fail to get just how clever his song structures are.
+The trouble with Bowie is that he made it all look so effortless and sound so simple that even now, most people fail to get just how clever his song structures were.
 Bowie did things with chords and with timing changes that nobody else would even think to try in a pop song.
 The man was a genius.